 Substantial investment in Ohio is happening in a variety of ways.
-First, companies like Dynegy and Kindle have invested billions of dollars to acquire existing generation assets from utilities that no longer wanted to operate in a competitive market.
-The decision to buy assets in Ohio was made because we believe they can be operated profitably, and it's at our risk if we can't succeed in doing so.
+First, companies like Dynegy have invested billions of dollars to acquire existing generation assets from utilities that no longer wanted to operate in a competitive market.
+Dynegy made the decision to buy assets in Ohio because we believe they can be operated profitably, and it's at our risk if we can't succeed in doing so.
 If we can do so, our investors and shareholders benefit - just like the utility's shareholders benefit from their profitable operation.
-I've been told former Governor Jim Rhodes once said, "Profit isn't a dirty word in Ohio."
+I'm told former Governor James Rhodes once said, "Profit isn't a dirty word in Ohio."
+We agree.
+The question is, it is there an opportunity for all power producers to earn a profit in Ohio or will profits only be guaranteed to certain companies in statute, to the detriment of those companies that rely on competitive markets?

-Separately there are approximately 10,000 MWs of new, clean, lower emitting natural gas fueled plants that developers are bringing to Ohio.
+It is noteworthy that there are approximately 10,000 MWs of new, clean, lower emitting natural gas fueled plants that developers are bringing to Ohio.
 These new plants are choosing Ohio because of low cost fuel and a seemingly well-functioning market that rewards low cost generation.
-The 12 power plants that are under construction, have

-Ohio Power Siting Board approval, or are in application or development phase are located mainly in eastern Ohio.
+The 12 power plants that are under construction, have Ohio Power Siting Board approval, or are in application or development phase are located mainly in eastern Ohio.